 Welcome to the sixth feature from the new Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collection, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collection, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products Alec is wearing simply click the images.

 Introducing Alec Dudson, Editor-in-chief of Intern Magazine.
 With a passion of providing a platform for interns, graduates, and young creatives to be heard, Dudson has created Intern Magazine to give a voice to the unpaid and talents of those working within the creative industries.
 In a world where finding a job which you are truly passionate about is inconceivable at the hardest of times, sometimes falling into an internship can be a thankless job.
 Dudson has created a magazine where he wants to showcase the talents of the next generation, by using Intern Magazine to be created for and by the creative youth.